ggandor/lightspeed.nvim/README.md

 By default, `;` and `,` are not utilized by the plugin anymore - you are free to remap them to more useful things (`:` and `localleader` are great contenders).
 If you are too used to the native Vim way, and want to keep using them for repeating, there are two different possibilities.

-First, you can specify custom keys for instant-repeat, in the `opts` table (see the configuration section).
-The keys will be temporarily hijacked by the plugin then, but the actual mappings will not be disturbed, so you can use them in multiple roles.
-If you would like the keys to actually restart the search and trigger repeat at any time, even after the plugin has finished executing (similar to the native behaviour), there is a workaround for that too - see `:h lightspeed-custom-ft-repeat-mappings`.
+First, you can specify custom keys for instant-repeat in the `opts` table.
+The keys will be temporarily hijacked by the plugin then, but their actual mappings will not be disturbed, so you can use them in multiple roles.
+If you would like the keys to actually restart the search and trigger repeat at any time, even after the plugin has finished executing (similar to the native behaviour), there are dedicated `<Plug>` keys available for that.
+See the configuration section for both options.

 ### Repeating motions